droptica/droopler/README.md

 In case of unexpected problems please update your main composer.json to comply with the latest [Droopler skeleton repository](https://github.com/droptica/droopler_project).
 You may run into some issues with libraries and their directories.

 # Documentation
+* [Droopler Product](modules/custom/d_product/README.md) - This distribution provides Drupal Product functionality.
-* [Droopler Commerce](modules/custom/d_commerce/README.md) - This distribution provides full Drupal Commerce integration.
+* [Droopler Blog](modules/custom/d_blog/README.md) - This distribution provides Drupal Blog functionality.
 * [Updating Droopler](UPDATE.md) - A guide on updating the distribution between major versions.
 * [Using d_settings](modules/custom/d_p/README.md) - How to create new paragraph settings and modify existing ones.
 * [Using SCSS](https://github.com/droptica/droopler_project/blob/master/README.md) - How to handle SCSS using Node.
 * [Creating CSS subtheme](themes/custom/droopler_theme/STARTERKIT_CSS/README.md) - How to create a simple subtheme with CSS inheritance.
-* [Creating SCSS subtheme](themes/custom/droopler_theme/STARTERKIT_SCSS/README.md) - How to create a comlex subtheme with SCSS variables.
+* [Creating SCSS subtheme](themes/custom/droopler_theme/STARTERKIT_SCSS/README.md) - How to create a complex subtheme with SCSS variables.